joaohencke/cpf-cnpj/README.md

 ...then, visit http://localhost:3000

-Simpler than Bettina method's :speak_no_evil:
+Simpler than Bettina's methods :speak_no_evil: